27.07.2019 – 01.08.2019

 Fykan – Gråtadalstua

 We start early and enter Láhko National Park in the morning.
 We pass by several major lakes and admire large caves that lie next to them all the way.
-We walk up to the Gamma hut in Kvitsteindalen and take a coffee break before continuing onward journey up the valley.
+We walk up to the Gamma hut in Kvitsteindalen and have a lunch break before continuing onward journey up the valley.
 We pass a famous river that flows down from the ridges of the valley and disappears in labyrinths of caves.
 Locals call this area Glomfjellet, and it is precisely this valley Glomfjellet is best known for, with magnificent mountain formations from the ice age.
 It is truly a spectacular sight – Lahko National Park is the largest contiguous limestone system in the northern Europe.
 As we walk up Kvitsteindalen, you can glimpse Svartisen, Norway’s second largest glacier, with its nunataks.
 Then we enter Skaveldalen, where lies a large snow drift that we must pass and climb over to get over the ridge and down to Gråtådalen.
 Here we follow the DNT trail to the Gråtådalstua cabin, where we camp for the night.
 There are actually two cabins, both have beds, gas for cooking and 12 V electric.

 Day 3 | 16 km (6,5 hours)